What is the "Facebook Lottery" scam email?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-Scam letters are used not only for phishing but also to facilitate different scams and proliferate malware (e.g., trojans, ransomware, etc.).
-Due to how widespread spam mail is, it is strongly recommended to exercise caution with incoming emails.
+Scam messages are used not only for phishing but also to facilitate different scams and proliferate malware (e.g., trojans, ransomware, etc.).
+Due to the widespread nature of spam mail, exercise caution with incoming emails.

 How do spam campaigns infect computers?